+and meets the support ${\mathbb S}^n=\partial \mathbb{B}^{n+1}$ at the contact angle $\theta$.
+Such a spherical cap is certainly star-shaped and determines a corresponding radial function $\psi$, which is a stationary solution of flow \eqref{MMCF with capillary u}. \end{rem}

-\end{rem} Next we are ready to show that the radial function $u$ has the uniform $C^0$ estimate. \begin{prop} Assume the initial star-shaped hypersurface $x_0(M)$ satisfies for some $R_2>R_1>0$, where $\mathcal{C}_{R,\theta}$ is defined in Remark \ref{static model}.
+Now we are ready to show that the radial function $u$ has the following $C^0$ estimate. \begin{prop} Assume that the initial star-shaped hypersurface $x_0(M)$ satisfies for some $R_2>R_1>0$, where $\mathcal{C}_{R,\theta}$ is defined in Remark \ref{static model}.
 Then this property is preserved along flow \eqref{MCF with angle}.
-In particular, If $u(x,t)$ solves the initial boundary value problem \eqref{MMCF with capillary u} on interval $[0,+\infty)$, then for any $T>0$,
+In particular, if $u(x,t)$ solves the initial boundary value problem \eqref{MMCF with capillary u} on interval $[0,+\infty)$, then for any $T>0$,

-where $C$ is a constant depends only on the initial values and their covariant derivatives with respect to the round metric $\sigma$ on $\mathbb{S}^n_+$. \end{prop}
+where $C$ is a constant depends only on the initial value and their covariant derivatives with respect to the round metric $\sigma$ on $\mathbb{S}^n_+$. \end{prop}